 Using tongs and a large spoon, carefully, so as not to burn yourself, remove the cooked squash.
 Place on a cutting board.

-Using a large spoon carefully spoon out the cooked contents of the pumpkin and butternut squash from the skin.
+Using a large spoon, carefully spoon out the cooked contents of the pumpkin and butternut squash from the skin.

 Add cooked squash back into the soup stock in the Instant Pot.

 This is where I busted out my Immersion blender and had some fun!
-Now I do want to warn you…if you use an Immersion blender in your Instant pot you need to be careful!
+Now I do want to warn you…if you use an immersion blender in your Instant pot you need to be careful!

-One the soup is VERY hot, and it can splatter if you do not keep the blender down in the soup.
+One, the soup is VERY hot, and it can splatter if you do not keep the blender down in the soup.

 It took me a good 5 minutes to figure out why that dang metal blender was stuck to the bottom of my pot like Thor’s hammer to his hand!
 It was like wrestling a greased pig in a rainstorm!
-Goodness me, I was glad the camera wasn’t rolling!!
+Goodness, me, I was glad the camera wasn’t rolling!!

 Blend until all the squash, onions, and garlic are smooth and incorporated into the soup.
-Add 1 package of softened cream cheese and 1 cup of heavy whipping cream and start the wrestling match all over again!
+Add 1 package of softened cream cheese and 1 cup of heavy whipped cream and start the wrestling match all over again!

-TIP: If you don’t have an immersion blender you can use a hand mixer on low speed.
+TIP: If you don’t have an immersion blender, you can use a hand mixer on low speed.

 Blend the soup again until the cream cheese and heavy cream are well incorporated, and smooth.